 - Alternate ID proof like college ID or your birth certificate

-Opening a bank account in the U.S. as a non-resident was impossible, even a few years ago.
-But, due to the joint efforts from private companies and the collaboration between the Indian and the U.S. government, people migrating to the U.S. for the education of work purposes can now open an account without too much hassle.
+Opening a US Bank Account from India as a non-resident was impossible, even a few years ago.
+But, due to the joint efforts from private companies and the collaboration between the Indian and the US government, people migrating to the US for the education of work purposes can now open an account without too much hassle.

 Importance of SSN

 If you are a citizen of the United States of America, the government issues its people with a nine-digit number known as the Social Security Number (SSN).
 In the case of a permanent citizen or an immigrant, you can apply for an SSN.
-If you plan on working in the United States, you need a social security number.
-If you have already applied for it before reaching the U.S., expect to receive your SSN within three weeks of arriving.
-Additionally, SSN helps getting a bank account in the U.S. more efficiently, and you can get a driver's license without too much hassle.
+If you plan on working in the US, you need a social security number.
+If you have already applied for it before reaching the US, expect to receive your SSN within three weeks of arriving.
+Additionally, SSN helps getting a US Bank Account more efficiently, and you can get a driver's license without too much hassle.

-Since the U.S. is a highly credit-driven country, having a credit card in the U.S. can be greatly helpful.
+Since the US is a highly credit-driven country, having a credit card in the US can be greatly beneficial.
 Additionally, having a credit card enables you to have instant purchasing power in the country.
 Credit cards also offer attractive rewards after a specific usage.
 Building your credit history is essential getting yourself acquainted with the American economy.
-Your credit score determines a consumer's credit risk and decides if an individual is eligible for a credit card in the U.S. Exercises like paying your bills on time, using 30% of your credit limit, and having mixed credit cards will help you build a decent credit history.
+Your credit score determines a consumer's credit risk and decides if an individual is eligible for a credit card in the US Exercises like paying your bills on time, using 30% of your credit limit, and having mixed credit cards will help you build a decent credit history.

 - Your card should be ensured by Federal Deposit Insurance Corporation (FDIC)